sirlittle/Judgement/README.md

 Please view this Notion Page here to see what work needs to get done for the continued progress of this repo.

+Ignore everything in the old_python_judgement folder as it is deprecated code.

 ## What is Judgement

 Judgement is a simple trump based card game.
 The rules of the game can be found [here](http://card-games.wonderhowto.com/how-to/play-card-game-judgment-0122237/)